dresch86/docxtobb-java/README.md

 - [X] Test handling of image resourcess
 - [ ] Write users manual (i.e. Wiki)
 - [X] Add release version

+## Patreon
+If you would like to support this project please consider becoming a [Patreon](https://www.patreon.com/dresch86).
+Patreons have additional perks in steering the project direction / feature set.